ABDULLAH-AE06/Engineering-foundations/calculus/README.md

 During steady cruise flight, velocity is approximately constant, so acceleration is close to zero.

 Analyzing these situations requires instantaneous velocity rather than average velocity.

+## Velocity–Time Graph and Acceleration

+A velocity–time graph shows how velocity changes over time.

+The horizontal axis represents time, while the vertical axis represents velocity.

+Each point on the graph represents the velocity of the object at a specific moment.

+### Understanding Acceleration

+Acceleration describes how velocity changes with time.

+On a velocity–time graph, acceleration is represented by the slope of the graph.

+A horizontal line indicates constant velocity and zero acceleration.

+A sloped line indicates changing velocity and non-zero acceleration.

+### Aerospace Interpretation

+During aircraft takeoff, velocity increases over time, indicating positive acceleration.

+During steady cruise flight, velocity remains approximately constant, indicating near-zero acceleration.

+During landing or deceleration, velocity decreases, indicating negative acceleration.